gregoireborel/gcp_pipelines/dataflow-pipelines/README.md

 - one batch pipeline running once per day ingesting huge chunks of historical data (e.g. one file)
 - one streaming pipeline running continously and ingesting small updates (e.g. thousands of files)

 Yet, both pipelines share most of the source code because they process the same data.
-Only the volume changes.
+Only the data input and data size change.
 ```

 However, streaming pipelines are more complex to manage.
 Specific concepts such as [windowing](https://beam.apache.org/documentation/programming-guide/index.html#windowing) and [triggers](https://beam.apache.org/documentation/programming-guide/index.html#triggers) need to be learned in order to address the unbounded nature of streaming data.

 ### Types of Dataflow templates: classic vs flex
 Dataflow templates allow you to package a Dataflow pipeline for deployment.
-Old way is to use classic template, new way is flex template.
+Old way is to use Classic template, new way is Flex template.
 Both have pros and cons:

 | Feature              | Dataflow Classic Templates       | Dataflow Flex Templates             |
 |----------------------|----------------------------------|-------------------------------------|